-A subset of volunteers will receive an additional set of sample bottles, and they will collect duplicate samples and field probe measurements using identical procedures.
-More details on duplicate samples- 5 volunteers will collect these samples in 2020.
+1. A subset of volunteers will receive an additional set of sample bottles, and they will collect duplicate samples and field probe measurements using identical procedures.

+2. More details on duplicate samples- 5 volunteers will collect these samples per year.
 Volunteers who we ask to take a QC blank sample will not also be asked to take a duplicate sample.
 Every volunteer who collects a duplicate sample set will also collect a standard grab sample set.